tskit-dev/tutorials/demography.md

 ### Changing migration rates

 We can change any of the migration rates at any time in the simulation.
-To do this, we just need to add a :class:`msprime.MigrationRateChange` object specifying the index of the migration matrix to be changed, the time of the change and the new migration rate.
+To do this, we just need to add a {class}`msprime.MigrationRateChange` object specifying the index of the migration matrix to be changed, the time of the change and the new migration rate.